Free-energy estimates from nonequilibrium trajectories under varying-temperature protocols: Constant-temperature protocols

 \subsection{Markovian stochastic dynamics satisfying detailed balance}

 In this supplement we derive the expressions \eq{jmod} and \eq{fmod} used in the main text, following~\cc{crooks1998nonequilibrium} with minor notational changes.
 We consider a stochastic, Markovian dynamics that satisfies detailed balance at temperature $\beta^{-1}$ with respect to the energy function $E(\xx|\llambda)$.
 Here $\xx$ is the vector of microscopic coordinates of the system, and $\llambda$ is a vector of control parameters.
 As shown in \f{fig1}(a), a dynamical trajectory of the system involves $N$ deterministic changes of the control-parameter vector $\llambda$, according to $\llambda_0 \to \llambda_1 \to \cdots \to \llambda_N$.
 The system coordinates $\xx$ evolve stochastically as $\xx_0 \to \xx_1 \to \cdots \to \xx_N$.
-We consider these changes to occur in an alternating fashion: $\llambda$ changes along dotted arrows, with work done or expended, and $\xx$ changes along solid arrows, with heat exchanged with the thermal bath.
+We consider these changes to occur in an alternating fashion: $\llambda$ changes along dotted arrows, with work done or expended, and $\xx$ changes along solid arrows, with heat exchanged with the thermal bath. \bb{Here we follow~\cc{crooks1998nonequilibrium} in choosing a specific ordering for state- and protocol changes; in \s{sec_fluc} we shall symmetrize the trajectory with respect to the order of these changes.}

 The probability with which the trajectory of \f{fig1}(a) occurs is $P[0 \to N]$, where \bea P[a \to b] &=& \prod_{i=a}^{b-1}P[i \to i+1] \nonumber \\ &=& \prod_{i=a}^{b-1} p(\xx_i \to \xx_{i+1}|\llambda_{i+1}). \eea Here $p(\xx_i \to \xx_{i+1}|\llambda_{i+1})$ is the probability of moving from microstate $\xx_i$ to microstate $\xx_{i+1}$, given that the control-parameter vector is $\llambda_{i+1}$.
 The product structure of \eq{prod} follows from the Markovian property of the dynamics.